-Researchers have found in a trial that laser treatment is a viable alternative for combating certain unpleasant symptoms that women often experience as a result of falling estrogen levels.
+Researchers have found in a trial that laser treatment is a viable alternative for combating certain unpleasant symptoms that women often experience as a result of decreased estrogen levels.

-Results of the study showed that laser therapy may be as effective as vaginal estrogen for fighting vaginal issues.
-They were published in journal of The North American Menopause Society (NAMS) in October.
+The results of the study showed that laser therapy may be as effective as vaginal estrogen for fighting vaginal issues.
+They were published in the journal of The North American Menopause Society (NAMS) in October.

 Women often experience a variety of undesirable symptoms during menopause due to falling estrogen levels.
-These genital and urinary issues are known, as a group, as genitourinary syndrome of menopause (GSM).
-They include vaginal itching, dryness, burning, discharge, and decreased elasticity.
+These genital and urinary issues are known, as the genitourinary syndrome of menopause (GSM).
+They include vaginal itching, dryness, burning, vaginal discharge, and decreased vaginal elasticity.